microsoft/pylance-release/README.md

 -   `python.analysis.packageIndexDepths`

-    -   Used to control how much installed packages indexer will index.
+    -   Used to control how many installed packages indexer will index.
     -   Default value: empty array
     -   Accepted values:
         -   Tuple of [```package name```, ```depth to scan```, ```include all symbols```]